 Edwin Din: comedy vocal on ‘Duck and Dive‘

-Danny Kuperberg is the antidote to pop fakery, dance routines and soul-less karaoke talent shows.
-A contrast to the plastic pop mainstream that has increasingly infected music culture.
+Danny Kuperberg is the antidote to manufactured soul-less music production and judge-led glorified karaoke talent shows.
 Its become a race to the bottom both in terms of standardised music production techniques as well as exploitative music videos.

 Whether surrounded by famous names everyone would’ve heard of at Spaceward Studios, Matrix, Audio Garage, a seven year collaboration with legendary Camden promoter Zaid Joseph or Dublin Castle’s Bugbear Promotions, Danny has been there and done that.